Get-ReToRe/ML-Repo/README.md

 Get-ReToRe is a recommendation application for tourist attractions for backpackers with a limited budget.
 Get-ReToRe will recommend tourist attractions based on the budget of the backpacker, the category of tourist attractions, and the closest tourist location to the backpacker.
 Get-ReToRe uses Collaborative filtering to select tourist attractions according to user requests

 # Budget Recommendation Feature
+Get-ReToRe seeks to help tourists, especially backpackers who have limited funds, in finding tourism spots.
+Backpackers can use Get-ReToRe to get recommendations for tourism places based on their budget and the category of tourism places.

 # Recommendation of Travel Destination by Images